lbos7/lbos7.github.io/_projects/04-Pool-inator.md

 ---
 name: Pool-inator
-tools: [ROS2, Python, MoveIt, Computer Vision]
+tools: [ROS2, Python, MoveIt, OpenCV]
 image: https://lbos7.github.io/media/poolinator.gif
 description: ROS2 Package to play a game of pool using an Emika Franka Panda arm and a tabletop pool set
 ---